NamraKanabi/CSC_2022_Proj1/README.md

 AbacoStack.py contains classes used to create the game.

-PlayGame.py contained main used to play the game.
+PlayGame.py contains main used to play the game.